A New Coronavirus, a New Epidemic, Many Open Questions

 The basic preventive measures to avoid infection are: wash your hands frequently and cover your mouth when sneezing or coughing.

 Areas with high viral transmission have adopted social distancing measures, such as cancelling mass gatherings, promoting telework, avoiding unnecessary travel, and keeping a distance of at least 1 meter with other people, among others.
-These measures are helping to slow viral spread within the community and avoid overwhelming health systems.
+These measures, together with the use of face masks, are helping to slow viral spread within the community and avoid overwhelming health systems.

 A vaccine soon?

-Several vaccines (including one based on messenger RNA and developed by a US-based company, and another one based on virus subunits and developed by China) have started to be tested in humans.
-For the moment, they are in the first phase of the clinical trial (to see if they are safe).
+More than 100 candidate vaccines are being developed.
+Several of them (including one based on messenger RNA, two based on viral vectors, and another one based on inactivated virus) have started to be tested in humans.
+Most are in the first phase of the clinical trial (to see if they are safe) although some have started phase 2 and phase 3 trials (to test efficacy and confirm safety at a large scale).
 Experts agree that we will not have an available vaccine before 12 months, in the best of cases.

 6. Evolution of the Epidemic

-Ivermectin and COVID-19: How a Flawed Database Shaped the COVID-19 Response of Several Latin-American Countries
+Ivermectin and COVID-19: How a Flawed Database Shaped the Pandemic Response of Several Latin-American Countries

 [Authors: Carlos Chaccour , Assistant Research Professor at ISGlobal and BOHEMIA Chief Scientific Officer; Joe...Malaria, Coronavirus, Emerging Viruses 29.05.2020